Vestmannaeyjar: Transportation

+Vestmannaeyjar Airport was previously served by regular flights to Reykjavík; however, as of 2023, there are no regular flights.
+Icelandair has served the airport with charter flights for the Þjóðhátið festival in 2022 and 2023.

+Vestmannaeyjagöng is a proposed undersea tunnel to the mainland.

 Popular culture

 Festival

 The islands are famed in Iceland for their major annual festival, Þjóðhátíð ("The National Festival"), which attracts thousands of people.
 The festival was first held in 1874, at the same time as the commemoration of the millennium of the settlement of Iceland.
 Vestmannaeyjar residents had been prevented by bad weather from sailing to the mainland for the festivities and thus celebrated locally.